MoVieDrive: Urban Scene Synthesis with Multi-Modal Multi-View Video Diffusion Transformer: Experiments

+The purpose of this experiment is to verify the superiority of using a unified model for multi-modal multi-view video generation compared to the common pipeline of using multiple models to generate different modalities.
+Our approach can simultaneously generate RGB videos, depth maps, and semantic maps using the proposed unified framework.
+Since existing driving scene video generation methods lack the multi-modal generation capability, we generate the RGB videos first and then use off-the-shelf models to estimate the depth maps and semantic maps.

+\paragraph{Evaluation Metrics.} To evaluate the quality of the generated depth maps, we use the Absolute Relative Error (AbsRel)~\cite{yang2024depth}.
+And to evaluate the quality of the generated semantic maps, we report the mean Intersection over Union (mIoU) for traffic-related classes, buildings, trees, and sky.
+The smaller AbsRel and the larger mIoU indicate the better quality of the generated depth and semantic maps.

-\paragraph{Result Analysis of Depth Quality.} In Tab.~\ref{tab:exp-sota}, we report FVD and AbsRel results to evaluate the quality of the generated depth map videos.
-Compared with the depth maps generated by Depth-Anything-V2, such as CogVideoX + SyntheOcc + Depth-Anything-V2, our approach achieves the better FVD of 25.3 and AbsRel of 0.110.
-This indicates that the multi-modal generation in our unified framework yields high-quality depth maps, even without using additional models for multi-modal generation.
+\paragraph{Evaluation on Depth Quality and Semantic Quality.} In Tab.~\ref{tab:exp-sota}, we report the depth quality in terms of AbsRel and semantic quality in terms of mIoU.
+We can see that compared with the depth maps generated using a multi-stage pipeline, our approach achieves the best AbsRel of 0.110 and mIoU of 37.5.
+This shows that the multi-modal generation in our unified framework yields high-quality depth maps and semantic maps, even without using additional models for multi-modal generation.
+In addition, we visualize some multi-modal generation results in Fig.~\ref{fig_exp_modal}.
+These results further show the cross-modal consistency of the multi-modal data generated from our approach.

-\paragraph{Result Analysis of Semantic Quality.} In Tab.~\ref{tab:exp-sota}, we report FVD and mIoU results to evaluate the quality of generated semantic map videos.
-We can see that our approach achieves better results compared with the state-of-the-art methods, especially in terms of FVD which significantly outperforms the compared methods.
-This further verifies the effectiveness of our multi-modal generation approach.